 It may be scary to admit, but there are some cases where every parent has done it for a “just a quick second.”
 Nobody intentionally leaves their child on a changing table.
 It sits higher than any piece of furniture your infant will ever come in contact with, and the chance of them falling off is horrifying.
 But for that split second post-blowout, it happens on rare occasion.

-Parents Laci Lynn Taylor and Don Taylor lost their 3-month-old baby girl in September to a changing table accident.
+Parents Laci Lynn Taylor and Don Taylor lost their 3-month-old baby girl to a changing table accident.
 The sudden death of baby RemmeLyn still gives the couple nightmares.

 According to the Des Moines Register, Laci had left her sleeping daughter on the changing table while she left to warm up a bottle.
 Granted, warming a bottle isn’t quite the same as racing to the next room and back, but RemmeLyn was asleep, so Laci wasn’t as nervous about her wiggling off.